affromero/affromero/README.md

 ------------

 ⚡⚡⚡**News**
+- [ **07-2023** ] **I joinded an American Startup currently Stealth mode**, so unfortunately I cannot say much, just that it is around Generative AI and I am one of the founding members.
+I am fully remote now :rocket:.
 - [ **05-2022** ] **I joined [Gixel](https://www.gixel.de)** as Computer Vision Scientist/Engineer.
 We are building the next generation of eyeglasses for video-conferencing :sunglasses:!
 Awesome things to come!
 - [ **02-2022** ] [NTIRE22 Image Inpainting Challenge](https://github.com/affromero/NTIRE22_Inpainting) is open.
 The 7th edition of [NTIRE: New Trends in Image Restoration and Enhancement workshop will be held on June 2022 in conjunction with CVPR 2022](https://data.vision.ee.ethz.ch/cvl/ntire22/).